prebid/Prebid.js/modules/mobianRtdProvider.md

 Key: mobianEmotions

-Possible values: Affection, Cheerfulness, Contentment, Disappointment, Disgust, Enthrallment, Envy, Exasperation, Horror, Irritability, Longing, Lust, Neglect, Nervousness, Optimism, Pride, Rage, Sadness, Shame, Suffering, Surprise, Sympathy, Torment, Zest
+Possible values: "love", "joy", "surprise", "anger", "sadness", "fear"

 Description: The Mobian AI assesses the emotions exuded from the content, taking into account the context.
 A given piece of content can have multiple emotions.
-The current list of emotions is all possible emotions available but this will be updated to be more freeform in a future release.
+The current list of emotions is all possible emotions available but this will be updated to be more freeform and varied in a future release.

 ------------------